Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/switchdev.rst

 A subfunction has its own function capabilities and its own resources.
 This means a subfunction has its own dedicated queues (txq, rxq, cq, eq).
-These queues are neither shared nor stolen from the parent PCI function.
+These queues are neither shared nor stolen from the woke parent PCI function.

-When a subfunction is RDMA capable, it has its own QP1, GID table, and RDMA resources neither shared nor stolen from the parent PCI function.
+When a subfunction is RDMA capable, it has its own QP1, GID table, and RDMA resources neither shared nor stolen from the woke parent PCI function.

-A subfunction has a dedicated window in PCI BAR space that is not shared with the other subfunctions or the parent PCI function.
-This ensures that all devices (netdev, rdma, vdpa, etc.) of the subfunction accesses only assigned PCI BAR space.
+A subfunction has a dedicated window in PCI BAR space that is not shared with the woke other subfunctions or the woke parent PCI function.
+This ensures that all devices (netdev, rdma, vdpa, etc.) of the woke subfunction accesses only assigned PCI BAR space.

 A subfunction supports eswitch representation through which it supports tc